All students at BBPS have the right to feel safe and well, and know that they will be attended to with due care when in need of first aid.

 A) As long as your child does not have a temperature or has not had diarrhoea and/or vomiting, you should send your child to school.
 Make sure you inform your child’s teacher as it is useful for them to know why they may be acting a little different, and we can keep a close on them.
 Again, if your child deteriorates they will be sent to sick bay for assessment and you may be asked to come and pick them up from school.

 Q) My child’s medical condition has changed, what do I do?

 A) Please inform the office – the helpful office staff will provide you with the appropriate form to fill out.
-Depending on the medical condition in question the school nurse may call you to discuss care and treatment.
-You can also always make contact with the school nurse if you have any health concerns you would like to discuss.
+Depending on the medical condition in question the school may call you to discuss further care and treatment.
+You can also always make contact with the school if you have any health concerns you would like to discuss.

 So that incidents/accidents and injuries may be avoided: